Masturbation: Law

 The prosecution of masturbation has varied at different times, from complete illegality to virtually unlimited acceptance.
 In a 17th-century law code for the Puritan colony of New Haven, Connecticut, blasphemers, homosexuals and masturbators were eligible for the death penalty.

 Often, masturbation in the sight of others is prosecuted under a general law such as public indecency, though some laws make specific mention of masturbation.
 In the UK, masturbating in public is illegal under Section 28 of the Town Police Clauses Act 1847.
 The penalty may be up to 14 days in prison, depending on a range of circumstantial factors.
 In the US, laws vary from state to state.
 In 2010, the Supreme Court of Alabama upheld a state law criminalizing the distribution of sex-toys.
 In the city of Charlotte, North Carolina, masturbating in public is a class 3 misdemeanor.
-In 2013, a man found masturbating openly on a beach in Sweden was cleared of charges of sexual assault, the court finding that his activities had not been directed towards any specific person.
+In 2013, a male found masturbating openly on a beach in Sweden was cleared of charges of sexual assault, the court finding that his activities had not been directed towards any specific person.

-In many jurisdictions, masturbation by one person of another is considered digital penetration which may be illegal in some cases, such as when the other person is a minor.

 There is debate whether masturbation should be promoted in correctional institutions.
 Restrictions on pornography, used to accompany masturbation, are common in American correctional facilities.
 Connecticut Department of Corrections officials say that these restrictions are intended to avoid a hostile work environment for correctional officers.
-Other researchers argue allowing masturbation could help prisoners restrict their sexual urges to their imaginations rather than engaging in prison rape or other non-masturbatory sexual activity that could pose sexually transmitted disease or other health risks.
+Other researchers argue allowing masturbation could help prisoners restrict their sexual urges to their imaginations rather than engaging in prison rape or other non-masturbatory sexual activity that could pose sexually transmitted infection or other health risks.

 Religious views

-Religions vary broadly in their views of masturbation, from considering it completely impermissible (for example in Catholicism, most forms of Islam, and some sects of Judaism) to encouraging and refining it (as, for example, in some Neotantra and Taoist sexual practices).
+Religions vary broadly in their views of masturbation, from considering it completely impermissible (for example in most forms of Christianity, most forms of Islam, and some sects of Judaism) to encouraging and refining it (as, for example, in some Dharmic, Neotantra, and Taoist sexual practices).